iris (n.)

 Assistant Editors: Josh Black and Jacob Dinman

-Lead Design Editor: Matthew Antolick
+Lead Designer: Matthew Antolick